the-turing-way/the-turing-way/chapters/open_science.md

 Keep the file in your project's root directory so it's easy to find, and link to it from your readme.

-### How to contribute to other's open source projects
+### How to contribute to other's open source software projects

-#### Anatomy of an open source project
+#### Anatomy of an open source software project

 Every open source community is different.
-That said, many open source projects follow a similar organizational structure.
+That said, many open source software projects follow a similar organizational structure.
 Understanding the different community roles and overall process will help you get quickly oriented to any new project.

-A typical open source project has the following types of people:
+A typical open source software project has the following types of people:

 - Author: The person/s or organization that created the project
 - Owner: The person/s who has administrative ownership over the organization or repository (not always the same as the original author)